 - 1. Click Data Requestors, and select Applications. - 2.
 On the Applications page, click New Application. - 3.
 On the General tab, enter a name and optional description for the application. - a.
-Enter an optional application URL in the Application URL box. - b.
+Enter an optional application URL in the Application URL box.
+This can be displayed on an end user's profile page. - b.
 Enter an optional URL for the application icon, which displays on the Applications page. - c.
-Enter an optional contact email for the application's vendor in the Contact Email box. - d.
-To assign this application to a group, select one from the Application Groups drop-down list. - 4.
-On the Policy tab, assign a trust level to the application or assign a tag to identify any governance policies that is applied to the application.
+Enter an optional contact email for the application's vendor in the Contact Email box.
+This can be displayed on an end user's profile page. - d.
+To assign this application to a group, select one from the Application Groups drop-down list.

+- 4. On the Policy tab, assign a trust level to the application or assign a tag to identify any governance policies that is applied to the application.
 An assigned trust level must correspond to trust levels applied to resources that the application may want to access.
-If an application is considered less trusted than a resource, the application will not be allowed to access to that resource.

-- 5. On the OAuth tab, determine how the OAuth 2.0 token will be issued and authorized to a client. - a.
+If an application is considered less trusted than a resource, the application will not be allowed to access to that resource. - 5.
+On the OAuth tab, determine how the OAuth 2.0 token will be issued and authorized to a client. - a.
 OAuth 2.0 defines different access grant types with different authorization mechanisms.
 Select the OAuth 2.0 grant type for the application. - b.
 Enter the duration for grants, tokens, authorization and consents.
 In each box, enter 0 for no expiration, or specify a number and unit of time (s=seconds, m=minutes, h=hours, d=days, w=weeks). - c.
 Select the Override Refresh Token Validity Duration box if the refresh token is one of the permitted grant types.
 Enter the duration value. - d.
 Choose a signing algorithm from the drop-down list. - 6.
 On the Redirect URIs tab, enter the redirect URI for the application. - 7.
 On the Scopes tab, add or remove the type of resources that can be accessed.
-For example, First Name, Last Name, or Email and others. - On the Trusted Origins tab, add origins to identify trusted sources of client-side JavaScript requests to Identity Broker APIs.
+For example, First Name, Last Name, or Email and others. - 8.
+On the Trusted Origins tab, add origins to identify trusted sources of client-side JavaScript requests to Identity Broker APIs.
 This enables Cross-Origin Resource Sharing.
-This requires additional configuration on the Identity Broker Server. - On the External Identity Providers tab, choose the external identity providers that this application can use for authentication.
+This requires additional configuration on the Identity Broker Server. - 9.
+On the External Identity Providers tab, choose the external identity providers that this application can use for authentication.
 These providers are defined in Data Classification and are used to validate existing user credentials with identity providers such as Facebook and Google. - 10.
 Review the settings, and click Save.